ToNi3141/Rasterix/design.md

 Normally the internal frame buffer in the renderer is too small to render a complete high resolution picture.
 To overcome this limitation, the renderer can render partial images.
 For instance, assume a screen resolution of 1024x768x16 (1536kB) and a internal frame buffer with the size of 256kB.
 The driver will then divide the image in 6 different 1024x128x16 parts.
 It will first render the image {(0, 0), (1023, 127)}, then {(0, 128), (1023, 255)} and so on.
 It will stream each subpart to the frame buffer in memory.
 This frame buffer is then responsible to stich the sub images together.

 ## RasterixEF
 It uses a color buffer, depth buffer and stencil buffer on your system memory and will render there the complete image.
 In theory, it should be faster than the rrxif, since it needs less texture fetches.
-But in reality it is slower because the memory sub systems are usually not capable to feed the renderer fast enough and it stalls a lot of times.
+But in reality, it is slower, because the memory sub systems are usually not capable to feed the renderer fast enough and it stalls a lot of times.

 ## Software Flow
 The following diagram shows roughly the flow a triangle takes, until it is seen on the screen.